carloscabo/gmapz/README.md

     GMapz.path = 'img/gmapz/'; // Path to the images
     GMapz.pins = {
-      default: { // This is the "key" or "name" of the pin
+      'default': { // This is the "key" or "name" of the pin 'pin': {
-        pin: {
           img: GMapz.path + 'pin.png',
           size: [48.0, 48.0],  // Size of the img in pixels
           anchor: [24.0, 48.0] // Point used as anchor
         },
-        shadow: {
+        'shadow': {
           img: GMapz.path + 'pin-shadow.png',
           size: [73.0, 48.0]
         }